-- 1) The Imprest Fund Custodian shall make disbursements from the Imprest Fund Account and the Secretary shall replenish the Imprest Fund Account as follows: - a) In line with the objectives and limits set out in the Appropriation Act for the Foreign Mission; - b) Travel Advances.
-To holders of Valid Travel Authorizations, as defined by subpart 5.6.2 hereof, and only up to 100 percent of the estimated travel costs less previous advances and deductions of advances pursuant to subpart 5.6.6 hereof as reflected in the TA, including amendments thereto, provided that: - i) The traveler is an employee or official of the College of Micronesia-FSM or any individual who has been issued a valid FSM or State Government TA, or a medical referral patient or attendant; - ii) With respect to medical referral patients and their attendants, advances are made no more frequently than weekly; - iii) The Imprest Fund Custodian shall not disburse any funds to a traveler unless the traveler requests an advance of funds in writing; - iv) The Imprest Fund Custodian shall not disburse any funds to a traveler unless the traveler produces the original copy of his TA, upon which the Imprest Fund Custodian shall indicate the amount to advance and the traveler shall affix his signature to acknowledge receipt of the funds so advanced; and - v) All disbursements from the Imprest Fund Account shall be in the form of check, made payable to the traveler requesting an advance of funds. - b) Medical Expenses.
-To advance funds for medical expenses of personnel in the Foreign Office for which the Imprest Fund Account was established if and to the extent that health insurance provided for such personnel by or through the FSM Government may reasonably be expected to cover such expenses.

-- 2) Advanced funds which are subsequently determined not to be covered by such insurance shall be promptly reimbursed by the personnel to or for whom paid.
-If such reimbursement is not promptly made, the employee shall be deemed to have requested a non-cancellable payroll remittance under subpart 5.7.2(d) whereby reimbursement will be achieved through payroll deduction and allotment over a period of no more than 90 days, or such longer time as may be necessary to keep the deduction from exceeding 25% of gross pay. - 3) All expenditure must be within the limits and in line with the Appropriation Act for which the funds were Allotted.
+- 1) The Operating Fund Custodian shall make disbursements from the Operating Fund Account and the Secretary shall replenish the Operating Fund Account as follows: - a) In line with the objectives and limits set out in the Appropriation Act for the Foreign Mission; - b) Travel Advances.
+To holders of Valid Travel Authorizations, as defined by subpart 5.6.2 hereof, and only up to 100 percent of the estimated travel costs less previous advances and deductions of advances pursuant to subpart 5.6.6 hereof as reflected in the TA, including amendments thereto, provided that: - i) The traveler is an employee or official of the FSM - ii) The Operating Fund Custodian shall not disburse any funds to a traveler unless the traveler requests an advance of funds in writing; - iii) The Operating Fund Custodian shall not disburse any funds to a traveler unless the traveler produces the original copy of his TA, upon which the Operating Fund Custodian shall indicate the amount to advance and the traveler shall affix his signature to acknowledge receipt of the funds so advanced; and - iv) All disbursements from the Operating Fund Account shall be in the form of check, made payable to the traveler requesting an advance of funds. - b) Medical Expenses.
+To advance funds for medical expenses of personnel in the Foreign Office for which the Operating Fund Account was established if and to the extent that health insurance provided for such personnel by or through the FSM Government may reasonably be expected to cover such expenses. - 2) Advanced funds which are subsequently determined not to be covered by such insurance shall be promptly reimbursed by the personnel to or for whom paid.
+If such reimbursement is not promptly made, the employee shall be deemed to have requested a non-cancellable payroll remittance under subpart 5.7.2 whereby reimbursement will be achieved through payroll deduction and allotment over a period of no more than 90 days, or such longer time as may be necessary to keep the deduction from exceeding 25% of gross pay. - 3) All expenditure must be within the limits and in line with the Appropriation Act for which the funds were Allotted.